Professional Boundaries Program

 Want to enhance this course experience?
 Think about adding the PACE PLUS Program.

-The Professional Boundaries Program is a dynamic, interactive three-day educational training program facilitated by a minimum of two physicians board-certified in psychiatry.
+The Professional Boundaries Program is a dynamic, interactive three-day educational training program.

 The program objective is to assist the professional in addressing the issues that contribute to their misconduct in the workplace.
 Additional goals and objectives include: